Susan on the Web:

 To Help Furry and Feathered Critters:

-Breast Cancer Info:
+|Breast Cancer Info:

-It's been eight years since my breast cancer (knock on wood!).
+This December is ten years since my breast cancer (knock on wood!).
 When I was diagnosed, I was 42, madly in love, and a busy author writing books for HarperCollins and Random House.
 To say I was blind-sided is putting it mildly.
 I had never felt so healthy in my life.
 I exercised regularly, ate an almost vegetarian diet, and I rarely even caught a cold.
 My lump was palpable, but my mammogram was negative.
 My OB/Gyn thought it was just another of the cysts I was prone to getting.
 But I had a sense it wasn't going away.
 I requested an ultrasound three months after the negative mammogram when I felt a prickle right on the spot, like it was saying, "Hey, get rid of me!
 I'm bad news!"
 That ultrasound lead to a biopsy which showed I had a rare form of breast cancer called pure mucinous carcinoma.
 My world turned upside-down the moment I got the call from my doctor saying, "I'm sorry.
 It's not a cyst."
 My knees wobbled.
 My brain went foggy.

 And then the adrenaline kicked in.